 - a.
-Enable Bluetooth and WLAN on your mobile device and the VRD. - b.
+Enable Bluetooth and WLAN on your mobile device and the VR headset. - b.
 Open the Meta Quest App on your mobile device.
 Select your connected Meta Quest 3. - c.
-Select Headset Settings and then Developer Mode. - d.
-Enable the Debug Mode.
-You may need to confirm this again in the VRD.
+Select Headset Settings and then Developer Mode (or Debug Mode) and enable it. - d.
+Confirm the Enable USB Debugging prompt on your VR headset.
+It may occur that this prompt is displayed a second time a few seconds after confirming the first prompt.
+In that case, confirm again.
+If the prompt does not appear, choose it from the list of notifications by selecting the notification bell in the menu bar.